 Choosing Safe Makeup

-Choosing for flame resistance
+Choosing costumes for flame resistance

 All costumes and accessories, such as wigs, beards and wings, must meet federal flammability requirements.
 But that doesn't mean they won't burn.
-All textiles can burn and should be kept away from flames.
+All textiles can burn (or melt) and should be kept away from flames.
 Parents should look for costumes made from synthetic fibers like nylon and polyester because these materials are less likely to ignite, will resist burning, and will extinguish more quickly if they do ignite.

 Costumes should fit

 It's obvious that a Halloween costume should fit, right?
 Well, some parents will allow children to wear costumes this year that are either too big or too small.
 They should fit properly and be comfortable for your child to wear.
 A costume that is too loose can pose a trip hazard, but a costume that is too tight can also restrict movement and cause a child to trip.
 Don't forget about oversized shows, such as with clown costumes, that may fit but may still be awkward.
 Capes should never hang close to the ground and should detach easily from your child if it gets caught in something.